Home > Good Food > Breakfast > Beef Bacon

 How To Cook Beef Bacon

-I cook beef bacon the same way that I cook bacon bacon.
+I cook beef bacon the same way that I cook bacon bacon, though it can be cooked on a baking sheet in the oven as well.

 Lay the slices in a cold cast iron skillet and slowly heat over low to medium-low heat (for my stovetop, I usually use 3 on the dial).
 Flip the bacon once, when the underside of the bacon has browned.
 Cooking beef bacon is not difficult, the wait time is!